 10. Change of scenery

-Moving your brainstorm outside to a casual lunch place or even a different floor in your building can help get new ideas flowing.
+If your team is all in the same space, moving your brainstorm outside to a casual lunch place or even a different floor in your building can help get new ideas flowing.
 Physical space plays a big part in how employees work, think, and feel.
 When a team is constantly brainstorming together in the same room, with the same group of people, the brainstorms may feel repetitive and uninspiring.
 The change of scenery provided by a brand-new space, even for a short period of time, can help people think differently and devise new ideas.

 Five tips for running effective team brainstorming sessions